-6 Easy Ways to Dispose of Old Cooking Pots and Pans
+How to Dispose of Old Cooking Pots and Pans (6 easy ways to recycle)

 6 Easy Ways to Dispose of Cooking Pots and Pans

-Mind you, the steps you’re about to read does not support throwing your pots and pans in the trash can and to landfills once you no longer need them.
+Mind you, the steps you’re about to read do not support throwing your pots and pans in the trash can and to landfills once you no longer need them.

-If you have done that or planning to dispose of your cookware this way, put an end to it.
+If you have done that or plan to dispose of old pots this way, don’t.

 Let’s dive into them right away!